PrRicardo/Mongrel/README.md

 1. The most outer bracket describes the name on the target system.
 The format is SCHEMA.TABLE.
 In our example music.album.
 2. The key of an entry describes the path one must walk through the json to reach the correct value.
-The value seperator is '.'.
+The value seperator is the dot character.
    Example: If we want to get the id field of the album in our example document, the values we must access are track, then album, then id.
 The key value is therefore track.album.id.
 3. The value describes the name and sql definition on the target system.
 These resemble CREATE-SQL syntax because they are use as-is in the creation statement on the target database.